MEET THE TEAM

 Glacier & Driver Guide

 Holly was born and raised in Scotland, and first visited Iceland as a teenager on a Scout summer camp.
-This trip inspired her to study Geology at university and she went on to complete a PhD related to volcanism in Iceland.
+This trip inspired her to study Geology at university, and she went on to complete a PhD related to volcanism in Iceland.
 She loves to tell you all about the volcanoes in Iceland!
-She even gained the nickname, Doctor Volcano on a recent private trip.
+She even gained the nickname, Doctor Volcano, on a recent private trip.
 A fitting name in our books.
-Holly moved to Iceland to pursue the outdoor life.
-She is a keen rock climber, mountaineer, skiier and runner.
-Holly is a trained Wilderness First Responder and glacier guide, and also holds the UK Mountain Leader and Rock Climbing Instructor awards.

 Ingimundur | Hidden Iceland Guides | Hidden Iceland